 If you are in New Zealand, or more specifically Christchurch, my advice would be to head to one of the many recruitment agencies.
 They have plenty of work, especially in Christchurch.
 The working conditions are certainly better than those described above!

 I mainly worked for Adecco during my time in Christchurch, and they were very good.
 I was working for the majority of my time there.
 If a job finished they were very quick to find me another one.

 Looking back on working for gypsies now, it’s actually quite funny.
 At the time it was a living hell!
 These guys were con men and horrible people to work for.
 But then, when you are a backpacker desperate for cash, it’s amazing how easy it is to get into situations like this.

 It was certainly an experience and one that has hardened me and taught me a few life lessons.
-One definitely being take more care who you work for!
+One definitely being to take more care about who you work for!